 by Leon J. Podles

 The lack of men in the Western churches has been postulated or documented since the Middle Ages.
 Scholars, almost all male, tend to accept this as self-evident: of course men are irreligious; women are religious.
 But the Western Christian condition is anomalous.
 Eastern Christianity seems to be somewhat different in this regard, and Orthodox Judaism and Islam are completely different.
-Only Reformed and Conservative Judaism, which deliberately imitated Protestant patterns, have largely female congregations.
+Only Reformed and Conservative Judaism, which deliberately imitated Protestant patterns, have largely female congregations. . . .

 This article is only available to subscribers.

 Not a subscriber?
 Subscribe to Touchstone today for full online access.
 Over 30 years of content!

 Get a one-year full-access subscription to the Touchstone online archives for only $19.95.
 That's only $1.66 per month!

 Transactions will be processed on the secure server of The Fellowship of St. James website, the publisher of Touchstone.

 more from the online archives